mikesae/dinner-planner/README.md

 # About

-Plan your weekly dinner menu with this app.
+Plan your weekly dinner menu with this PWA.

 ## Nature of the Application

-This is a web app that runs and looks great on most mobile devices (iPhones, iPads, Android devices, etc).
-It is also responsive enough to run and look great on a desktop browser.
+This is a progressive web application (PWA) that runs and looks great on most mobile devices (iPhones, iPads, Android devices, etc).
+It is also responsive so looks great in a browser or stand-alone PWA running on a Windows or Mac desktop.
+Lastly, I use a service worker to pre-cache build resources for better performance.

 ## Stack

-React with TypeScript and Sass with design tokens for color
-GraphQL (not REST) service interface to AWS DynamoDB
+React with TypeScript and Sass with design tokens for color GraphQL (not REST) service interface to AWS DynamoDB
 Images stored in AWS S3, accessed in app via AWS Cloudfront